 Errors have been part of the software development process since the first software was deployed, and they will be around at least for the foreseeable future if not more than that.
 Even though the chances of the multi-user mode feature not working at all are low, there is still the smallest possibility for that to happen.

 Causes of QuickBooks Point Of Sale Multi-User Issues

-Although there could be more undiscovered causes of the QuickBooks Point Of Sale Multi-User Issue, here are some of the reasons we know that cause the QuickBooks Point Of Sale Multi-User Issue.
+Although there could be more undiscovered causes of the QuickBooks Point Of Sale Multi-User Issue, here are some of the reasons.

 - QuickBooks might not have been installed on the server.

-- The settings of the host might not have been configured in the correct manner.
+- The settings of the host might not have been configured correctly.

 - QuickBooks Point of Sale is grayed out.

 - The antivirus or the firewall installed on the workstations might not be allowing communication between workstations that different users are using.